 - amount to be transferred.

-2. We will process the funds transfer.
-This can take up to 3 to 15 business days depending on the institutions the funds are being transferred from1.
+2. We will process balance transfer once it has been approved.
+This processing can take between 3 and 15 business days depending on the institution from which the balance is being transferred1.

-3. Once the balance transfer has been successfully processed, the transaction will appear on the transaction listing and also under the heading 'Accepted Promotions' on your ANZ credit card statement, which will outline the interest rate and the expiry date of the balance transfer.
+3. Once the balance transfer has been successfully processed, the transaction will appear on the transaction listing on your credit card statement of account.
+If the balance transfer is subject to a Promotional Plan, the transaction will also appear under the heading 'Accepted Promotions' on your ANZ credit card statement of account.
+This section of your statement will also outline the applicable interest rate and the expiry date of the relevant Promotional Plan.

 See how much you could save

-Use the ANZ Balance Transfer Calculator to help you calculate the difference in interest charges between your old non-ANZ card and the ANZ credit card you wish to transfer your balance to.
+Use the ANZ Balance Transfer Calculator to help you calculate the difference in interest charges between your old non-ANZ card account and the ANZ credit card account to which you wish to transfer your balance.